-I would have loved to walk across the caldera and explore its countless craters & cinder cones.
-But unfortunately it was so windy that morning that I would probably have been blown across it like a tumbling weed.
+I would have loved to do that walk, and explore its countless craters & cones.
+But unfortunately it was so windy that morning that I would probably have been blown across the valley like a tumbling weed.

 Steep ridges and weaving clouds

 So instead I went down the mountain to the lower & less windy end of the valley, where the walking track from the summit emerges at Halemau’u.
 It peeks into the caldera from a different angle, with continuous changing views from all sides.

 I wandered along steep ridges, while the track was frequently engulfed by foggy clouds weaving in and out of the caldera.
 But when they lift, you will be rewarded with some truly breathtaking views.

 It all adds to the mysterious beauty of this epic mountain.

 The walking track at Halemau’u, at the lower end of the Ko’olau Gap caldera.

 Once you’re on Maui, you can reach the summit of Haleakala by taking Road 37 from the coastal town of Kahului.
 Take the turnoff to Road 377 and then drive up the steep curvy Road 378 to the visitor center at the top.
 To indicate the mind-boggling steepness, this takes you from sea level to an altitude of 3000 metres within a straight distance of roughly 20 kilometres.

 The distance on the road itself is about 60 kilometres from Kahului.
 But you will need at least 2 hours to precariously crawl up to the top.

 The Haleakala sunrise on Maui